Osterie/IDATA-2304-Project/sprintreports/workProcessDocumentation.md

 - [ ] DANIEL 4.
 How the work was progressing - what did you accomplish in each sprint?
 Which issues were planned, and which ones were completed?
 - [x] SEBASTIAN 5.
 A short retrospective after each sprint - what went well, and how can you improve?

-It is suggested that you keep the sprint documentation in Git as well, but you are allowed to use Wiki pages, Jira or other tools if you want.